-As part of its normal reporting process, at December 31, 2020 the Company reviewed its real estate inventory balances for indicators of impairment, including the impact of COVID-19.
-The Company reviewed each project, and has determined that there is an impairment to real estate inventory in the amount of \$1,180, based on recent selling prices of the related projects compared to their incurred costs to date.
+As part of its normal reporting process, at March 31, 2021 the Company reviewed its real estate inventory balances for indicators of impairment, including the impact of COVID-19.
+The Company reviewed each project, and has determined that there is no impairment to real estate inventory as at March 31, 2021.

 As part of the review process, the Company also reviewed the land it holds as investment property.
 These lands are primarily located at the resorts, where residential inventory is being constructed.
 There are no internally identified indicators of impairment.
 The Company will continue to review the market to determine if there are any indicators that the fair value of its investment properties have changed.
-As at December 31, 2020, the Company did not have any major development projects that were in the construction phase, and therefore does not expect to experience any delays or budget overages due to COVID-19.
-During the quarter, the Company received conditional site plan approval to develop 31 townhomes at Blue Mountain village.
+As at March 31, 2021, the Company did not have any major development projects that were in the construction phase, and therefore does not expect to experience any delays or budget overages due to COVID-19.
+The Company has received conditional site plan approval to develop 31 townhomes at Blue Mountain village.
 It has not received a notice in the change of status of any other development projects that are in the planning phase.